alfredbaudisch/alfredbaudisch.com/content/projects/indie-gamedev-podcast/logs/2022-04-30-game-development-documentaries-and-game-jams-interview-with-phil-strahl-pixel-prophecy.md

 00:15:39 When did you start making music?
 00:21:05 Catchy music from the game Rampage
 00:22:00 Creating what you love vs popular opinion
-00:24:01 “Create for yourself, not for others”
+00:24:01 "Create for yourself, not for others"
-00:25:10 “Indie Games and originality, innovation, passion”
+00:25:10 "Indie Games and originality, innovation, passion"
 00:27:20 Van Gogh and Indie Games
 00:29:00 How do your create game development docs and videos?
 00:39:15 How to make video editing fun?